 Of equal importance are the scientific contributions made by the naturalists and artists who accompanied Cook, which are represented by the natural history illustrations now available in the Digital Library.
 ARTstor previously released approximately 960 images of plant and animal specimens collected by naturalists Joseph Banks (1743 – 1820) and Daniel Solander (1733 – 1782) during Cook’s first expedition aboard the HMS Endeavour (1768 – 1771).
 The current release includes more than 680 images associated with Cook’s second (1772 – 1775) and third (1776 – 1779) voyages.
 Executed by resident artists Johann Georg Adam Forster (1754 – 1794) and William Wade Ellis (c.
 1756 – 1785), these drawings and watercolors depict animals and plants collected throughout both journeys.

 The Natural History Museum was founded in 1881, though the origins of its core collections date back to the 18th century.
 Upon his death, Sir Hans Sloane (1660 – 1753) bequeathed his extensive collection of natural specimens and other curiosities to the nation, forming the core of the British Museum.
 Over the years, as the British Museum acquired additional collections, it became necessary to construct a separate museum to display the natural history collections in their own space, resulting in the Natural History Museum.
 Today, the museum houses an extraordinary collection of over 70 million plant and animal specimens, including those amassed by Joseph Banks during Cook’s first expedition aboard the Endeavour, as well as the natural history illustrations associated with all three of Cook’s voyages.

-For more detailed information about this collection, visit the Cook's Voyages to the South Seas (Natural History Museum, London) collection page.
+For more information, please view the Cook’s Voyages to the South Seas (Natural History Museum, London) collection page online.